 What the Industry Needs During the Legalization Process

 Market participants typically desire two things: market stability and the least onerous regulations.
 For business planning purposes, cannabis merchants want to know the laws that are currently in place are well established and any kind of major change happens over a longer period of time with plenty of opportunity to comment.
 With ballot initiatives, it usually takes more time to establish what exactly the law is, since most states allow legislative tampering of initiatives in some form once they pass after an election.

-For example, in Massachusetts, even though recreational use was legalized via ballot initiative in 2016, the legislature has voted to delay the deadlines of the ballot initiative for regulation implementation and license issuance.
-Even in mid-June 2017, there was still debate on who will control the governing agency, the state treasurer or an independent commission.
-As of November 2018, the Massachusetts legislature has authorized the formation of the Cannabis Control Commission, a five-member independent agency.
+For example, in Massachusetts, even though recreational use was legalized via ballot initiative in 2016, the legislature voted to delay the deadlines of the ballot initiative for regulation implementation and license issuance.
+Even in mid-June 2017, there was still debate on who would control the governing agency, the state treasurer or an independent commission.
+Finally, in November 2018, the Massachusetts legislature authorized the formation of the Cannabis Control Commission, a five-member independent agency.

-Meanwhile, Vermont has been in the process of working back and forth between committees, chambers, and the governor’s office so when legalization does occur from the legislature, all major intragovernmental disputes should be settled and businesses will be confident in investing and beginning commercial activity.
+At the same time, Vermont was in the process of working back and forth between committees, chambers, and the governor’s office so when legalization would ultimately occur from the legislature, all major intragovernmental disputes would be settled and businesses could be confident in investing and beginning commercial activity.

 Second, businesses desire the least burdensome regulations to allow the market to flow as organically as possible — within reason.
 When legalization occurs via ballot initiative in a state where the legislature or governor did not favor such a law, it is more likely that the regulations implemented by agencies will be more onerous to err on the side of safety and account for the fears that state representatives had in the first place.

 After a passed ballot initiative, state legislators will almost always have to create regulations that reflect the will of the people, but the high discretion they have can make all the difference for a well-functioning market — or lack thereof.